epics-modules/lua/docs/luaReleaseNotes.rst

 -  luaShell.h API changed, luashBegin renamed to luashLoad to match IOC shell naming conventions, C++ overloads of luash command to allow for lua_States to be given to shell to set the environment.
+-  Added functions to luaEpics.h to provide scoped environment variables, changed luaLoadMacros to use scopes.
 -  Fixed an issue with too many temp files being created and deleted by the iocsh library.